rrrossjr/MultitenantWorkshop/manage-app/mt-isolation/manage-app1.md

 ```

 You will see that the connection fails with error ORA-12506.
 Since even the local host IP address is not included in the whitelist, the listener does not allow connections.
 We are clearly not allowed to access this database based on the ACL filtering available.
-So now we are going to add our IP address to the whitelist for the (default) service PDB1.
+So now we are going to add our IP address to the whitelist for the (default) service PDB1.  **Notice that you can connect locally using OS authentication.**
 ````
 <copy>sqlplus / as sysdba
 show pdbs